 Apple Is Working Hard On An iPhone Rear-Facing 3D Laser For AR And Autofocus: Source

-The addition will make future iPhones far better suited to the AR experiences being created by developers using the ARKit development platform.

 We speculated in June that Apple’s announcement of a new augmented reality development kit (ARKit) telegraphed the addition of new AR iPhone components in the very near future.
 This turns out to be exactly the case.
-A source with knowledge of the situation tells Fast Company Apple is working hard to add a rear-facing 3D laser system to the back of one of the new iPhones to be announced this fall.
+A source with knowledge of the situation tells Fast Company Apple is working hard to add a rear-facing 3D laser system to the back of a future iPhone.

 The new sensor system will enable better depth detection for augmented reality apps, and a more accurate type of autofocus for photography, the source tells me.

-The source said the VSCEL laser system is probably intended for the 10th anniversary iPhone (which may be called the iPhone 8 or the iPhone Pro or, hopefully, the iPhone X).
+The source said the VSCEL laser system may be intended for the 10th anniversary iPhone (which may be called the iPhone 8 or the iPhone Pro or, hopefully, the iPhone X).
 Whether the sensor will be included in that phone, or a 2018 iPhone, depends on the progress the Apple engineers make in integrating the laser system into the phone, our source says.

 An Apple spokesperson declined to comment.